 Commander George Lincoln Rockwell in many ways shared this analysis.
 His National Socialism was not an ideology so much as a tactic, an attempt to build a fighting conservatism capable of defeating the militant Left.
 Rather than Nietzsche, Baron Evola, or even Alfred Rosenberg, the greatest influences on George Lincoln Rockwell were Senator Joe McCarthy, Douglas MacArthur, and even William F. Buckley.

 His inability to rally the American Right marks a milestone in white political activism, as George Lincoln Rockwell is the bridge between patriotic racial conservatism and revolutionary White Nationalism.
 Commander Rockwell was above all a tactician, but he failed to reveal some new method for white patriots to achieve political power.
-Instead, his strategic importance is that he demonstrated with his life the utter bankruptcy of American conservatism.
-His work reveals conservatism’s stupidity, cowardice, and above all, its ideological emptiness.
-The great tragedy of the Commander’s life is that he was martyred trying to save American conservatives from themselves.
+Instead, his strategic importance is that he demonstrated, perhaps inadvertently, the bankruptcy of American conservatism.
+Rockwell’s hope for “street fighters of the American conservative movement” was always doomed to fail.
+One does not need to be a “Nazi” to see that conservatism is designed to lose, not to fight.

 George Lincoln Rockwell began his turn to the Right at Brown University, where he dissented against the “blank slate” teachings he encountered in his sociology class.
 He notes in his autobiography This Time the World, that he was always in conflict with the “liberalism” overflowing at Brown, which he would later connect to Communism.
 He made the same connection between the “filthy thing” and the chaos and ugliness of modern art that he experienced in his studies after World War II.
 It’s not surprising in the intense Cold War atmosphere of postwar America that the young naval officer would link cultural degradation to the struggle against the Soviet Union.

 Commander Rockwell’s first political activism was on behalf of General Douglas MacArthur, who was fired by President Harry Truman because of his willingness to expand the Korean War into “Red” China.
-General MacArthur would receive a dedication in This Time the World, and the Commander would adopt MacArthur’s habit of chewing on a corncob pipe.
-According to Rockwell, it was in the midst of his efforts to book a hall for General MacArthur that he was introduced to the Jewish question, and further research would lead him to discover the Jewish roots of Bolshevism and the preponderance of Jews among Communists in the United States.
-Thus, Rockwell’s opposition to the Jews was rooted in his conviction that “Jewish traitors” were sabotaging the Cold War.
+General MacArthur would receive a dedication in This Time the World, and the Rockwell would adopt MacArthur’s habit of chewing on a corncob pipe.
+According to Rockwell, it was in the midst of his efforts to book a hall for General MacArthur that he was introduced to the Jewish question.
+Further research led him to conclude that Bolshevism had Jewish roots and that there was a preponderance of Jews among Communists in the United States.
+Thus, Rockwell’s opposition to Jews was rooted in his conviction that “Jewish traitors” were sabotaging the Cold War.
 However, this did not extend to questioning the American Establishment as a whole – when Commander Rockwell wanted to attend a speech by Gerald L. K. Smith, he first asked the local FBI office for permission.

 Commander Rockwell refers to William F. Buckley as “Bill” in This Time the World and notes that he is “square-dealing” as a man.
 This exaggerated familiarity explains the wildly different interpretation of Buckley’s character that men who knew him far more intimately have claimed, as in Peter Brimelow‘s devastating obituary for him.
 Perhaps more importantly, even after becoming at least a philosophical “Nazi,” Rockwell says of Buckley that “There is more pulsating brain-power and genius surrounding Buckley than in any place else on earth, where I have ever been” and Buckley himself is “brighter than all the rest.”